asyrjasalo/kongman/README.md

 Tests assume you have Kong Admin API running at [http://localhost:8001](http://localhost:8001).

-If you have `docker-compose` available, you can run `make dc` to get [a test env](https://github.com/asyrjasalo/kongpose/blob/master/docker-compose.yml) as a git submodule and start it on background for tests.
+If you have `docker-compose` available, you can run `make dc` to get [test env](https://github.com/asyrjasalo/kongpose/blob/master/docker-compose.yml) as a git submodule and start it on background for tests.

-Use `make dc_rm` to stop and remove the stack, including volumes for DBs.
+Use `make dc_rm` to stop and remove the stack, including the volumes for DBs.

 Run `make` as a shortcut for three other rules: